mndscp/snug-keyboard-layout/README.md

   y h / , .
 ```

 You could do the same thing on the left hand but I don't see any advantages there, common bigrams like `mb` and `bl` would become harder to type.
+I paid attention to minimizing awkward row jumps.
 In general with any layout you can usually move around keys within the same finger group.
 So if you re-arrange index keys to your liking or flip columns the important properties of the layout should stay the same because no letters change fingers.
+Keep row jumps in mind, though.

 ## History